 Each student is expected to make satisfactory progress toward meeting degree requirements.
-Professors are asked to identify, during the seventh week of the semester, all who are having difficulty in their classes during the seventh week of the semester.
+Professors teaching undergraduate students are asked to identify, during the fifth and eighth weeks of the semester, all who are having difficulty in their classes.
 Students having difficulties are assigned to mandatory meetings with their advisor, and in some cases with the appropriate Chair or Dean.
 If the difficulties are judged to be very serious, the student may also be assigned to an academic support group.

-All students who have a cumulative GPA below 2.0 are subject to having their academic records reviewed by the Academic Standards Committee, which will determine appropriate action as indicated below.
+All undergraduate students who have a cumulative GPA below 2.0 are subject to having their academic records reviewed by the Academic Standards Committee, which will determine appropriate action as indicated below.
 For purposes of record, students who are not under academic probation and have not been suspended or dismissed are defined as being in good academic standing.

 Students who do not meet the general criteria for good standing will receive letters of warning, probation, or suspension.
-In viewing the records of students in academic difficulty, the Academic Standards Committee normally uses specific guidelines in decision-making.
+In viewing the records of students in academic difficulty, the Academic Standards.

+Committee normally uses specific guidelines in decision-making.
 These guidelines are available from faculty advisors, the Pathways Center or the Registrar's Office.

-Suspended students who wish to reenter the College may contact the appropriate Chair or Dean for readmission after they have complied with the conditions of their suspension.
+Suspended students who wish to reenter the College may contact the Pathways Center for readmission after they have complied with the conditions of their suspension.
 Students who are readmitted following suspension are expected to achieve a minimum GPA of 2.0 for each of the two semesters after returning.
 Failure to do this in either of the semesters may result in suspension from the College.